samiul1356/Statistical-analysis-of-half-standard-DNA-using-python/README.md

 A
 Sample Output:
 {0: 4, 1: 3, 2: 2, 3: 1, 4: 0, 5: 1, 6: 2, 7: 3}
-Link: of module 1.3:    Step 13 · Peculiar Statistics of the Forward and Reverse Half-Strands · Cogniterra
+Coursera course Link of module 1.3 https://cogniterra.org/lesson/30252/step/13?unit=22340 Exam title: Peculiar Statistics of the Forward and Reverse Half-Strands · Cogniterra